 🇬🇷🇬🇷 Discover the Charm of Athens in April 🇬🇷🇬🇷

-🌞 Embrace the vibrant atmosphere of Athens in April!
-From 9 to 19 degrees, our weather journey was unpredictable.
-But with a stroke of luck, sunshine blessed our days occasionally sprinkled with gentle rain.Â
+🌞 Embrace the vibrant atmosphere of Athens in April and enjoy a wonderful spring break.
+The weather was unpredictable, ranging from 9 to 19 degrees.
+But with a stroke of luck, sunshine blessed our days occasionally sprinkled with gentle rain.

 Ditching taxis and metros, we opted for strolls, averaging 20k steps daily.
 Walking ensured we got all of Athens’ marvels and allowed us to immerse ourselves in its enchanting ambience.